The Xometry app works best with JavaScript enabled!

 5. Production of Safety Belts

 One of the most important uses of polyester is in car seat belts made from polyester textiles.
 Polyester has excellent tensile strength, especially when woven into a dense fabric, making it ideal for seat belts.
-In addition to this, polyester does not stretch easily which is critical in ensuring the safety of vehicle occupants.
-Polyester is very durable, which helps ensure passenger safety.
+In addition to this, polyester does not stretch easily and has excellent durability which is critical in ensuring the safety of passengers.
 Any damage occurring to the safety belt would present a potential failure point when the belt is used.

-6. Used for Padding Upholstery, Cushioning, and Insulating Gloves & Mitts
+6. Used for Padding Upholstery, Cushioning, and Insulating Gloves and Mitts

 7. Used in the Making of Bottles